MangelMaxime/Thoth/docs/src/Content/Decode.md

 ### Pipeline decode style

-When working with larger object or if you prefer to use `(|>)` operator you can use pipelines helpers.
+When working with larger object or if you prefer to use the `(|>)` operator, you can use pipeline helpers.

 ```fsharp
 open Thot.Json.Decode